gowriseelamsu/CryptoMate/README.md

 # CryptoMate
-An Encryption and Decryption tool developed using Python and GUI Tkinter
+An Encryption and Decryption tool developed by using Python and GUI Tkinter